ITDevLtd/MCVirt/Documentation/Permissions.rst

 * All commands must be performed on the MCVirt node, which can be accessed via SSH using LDAP credentials.
+* To run MCVirt commands as a superuser you must either have your username included in the superusers section in the configuration file or be logged in as root.

 Managing users